 Eligible & Ineligible Projects

 To be eligible for funding, a project must be a capital improvement project that benefits the entire neighborhood rather than just a few residents.
 Capital funds may only cover project completion costs and CANNOT BE FOR MAINTENANCE OR OPERATION costs these projects may impose.
 Projects that would fix a self-imposed code violation are also ineligible.
-Projects must be a one-time expenditure and be completed within one year from the date of the City Council's approval.
+Projects must be a one-time expenditure and be completed by the end of the fiscal year, June 30, 2014.

 Previous grant projects include, but are not limited to: energy conservation, security lighting, traffic calming, landscape and beautification, park improvements, signage and art projects.
 A complete list of previously funded projects is available at http://www.tempe.gov/neighborhoods/grantallocations.htm or by contacting the Neighborhood Services Division.